openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

     to generate all of the course certificates.

   * As an enrolled student, you will have access to the lecture videos even after the course ends.
-The problem sets and exams will be removed from the course when it is archived.
+Assessments will remain, but you will no longer be able to submit answers to any problem sets or exams with due dates.

   * The {course number} discussions close on {date} at {time} UTC.
 You will not be able to add to the discussions after that time, but you will be able to